 Common Street Arts (CSA) is downtown Waterville’s non-profit collaborative arts space.
 The CSA project was jump started by a Maine Arts Commission’s Creative Communities = Economic Development Grant received by Waterville Main Street in 2012.
-Common Street receives generous support from many community partners, including the Colby College Museum of Art.
+Common Street receives generous support from many community partners, including the Colby College Museum of Art and Maine Film Center.

 Many thanks to our parent organization and seed donor for making our work possible: